nv-legate/legate/docs/legate/source/networking-wheels.rst

    As discussed previously, Legate installs a basic configuration of UCX as a dependency.
-Configurations that are known to work with Legate wheels include Ubuntu 20.x and above with Ubuntu-installed OpenMPI, and with CUDA toolkit 12.2 or higher.
+Configurations that are known to work with Legate wheels include Ubuntu 20.x and above with Ubuntu-installed OpenMPI, and with CUDA toolkit 12.5 through 13.0.
 The Legate wheel was also tested on Perlmutter with the ``cray-mpich-abi`` module and the ``mpich`` modules.

    However, because wheels are not as self contained as the Conda ecosystem, it is